Pingtan Marine Enterprise Anno - GuruFocus.com

 About Pingtan

 Pingtan is a fishing company primarily engaging in ocean fishing through an operating subsidiary based in the PRC.
-Pingtanconducts marine fishing operations in international with owned or licensed vessels.
+Pingtan conducts marine fishing operations in the international waters and the approved waters in certain countries with owned or licensed vessels.

 CONTACT: